 I am a qualified Counsellor and Psychosexual and Relationship Therapist.
 I can see individuals or couples for a wide variety of counselling issues and also sex and relationship issues depending on each individual/couples unique situation.

-My aim is to offer a supportive relationship where you can explore the issues you are facing.
-Perhaps the greatest benefit of counselling is that it can help you feel more in control and better able to do something about an aspect of your life that simply isn’t working for you.
+My aim is to offer a supportive and non judgmental therapeutic relationship where you can explore the issues you are facing.
+Perhaps the greatest benefits of counselling/psychotherapy is that it can help you feel more in control and better able to do something about an aspect of your life that simply isn’t working for you.

 You can contact me via telephone or e mail and we can arrange a time to talk.
 We can then arrange an initial session and decide the best way forward to help look at the difficulties you are facing.

 London Diploma in Psychosexual and Relationship Therapy (2016)

 Post Graduate Diploma in Person Centred Counselling (Aberdeen University) (2010)